 a porous igneous rock, usually stratified, formed by consolidation of volcanic ash, dust, etc.

-A rock made up of particles of volcanic ash, varying in size from fine sand to coarse gravel.
+- (geology) A light porous rock, now especially a rock composed of compacted volcanic ash varying in size from fine sand to coarse gravel.